kisnaa1920/nmap-network-discovery/readme.md

 | `/24` | Scans the whole subnet (192.168.1.0–255), not just `.1` |

 ## Observation
+- Finds all live devices on the `192.168.23.0/24` network without scanning ports.
 - Output shows only **IP + MAC address** of live hosts (no ports/services/dns, since `-sn` & `-n` skips that).

 ## Why is this Important?